 Knossos in all its manifestation suggests the splendour and sanity and opulence of a powerful and peaceful people.
 It is gay – gay, healthful, sanitary, salubrious … far closer in spirit to modern times … than other later epochs of the Hellenic world … I felt, as I have seldom felt before the ruins of the past, that here throughout the long centuries there reigned an era of peace … The religious note seems to be graciously diminished; women played an important equal role in the affairs of this people; a spirit of play is markedly noticeable.
 In short, the prevailing note is one of joy.

 It was a splendid image for the interwar period and was hugely successful, a splendid alternative to capitalism, communism and fascism: but how does it play today?
 Evans died in 1941 a disillusioned man, but his legacy lives on.
-Knossos is certainly one of the great World Heritage sites; his system of Early Minoan, Middle Minoan and Late Minoan, even though he himself realised that it did not correspond to the periods of the palace, forms the basic categorisation for the period and has been imitated on the mainland of Greece and in the islands of the Cyclades in the Early, Middle and Late Helladic and the same for the Cycladic cultures.
+Knossos is certainly one of the great World Heritage sites; his system of Early Minoan, Middle Minoan and Late Minoan, even though he himself realised that it did not correspond to the periods of the palace, forms the basic categorisation for the period and has been imitated on the mainland of Greece with the Early, Middle and Late Helladic and the same for the Cycladic cultures.
 And he was the first and I think only person to establish a new “civilisation” in Europe.

 Sometimes Evans’ exuberance goes a little over-the-top, but ultimately we cannot but admire the man who not only discovered the Minoans, but who also demonstrated as never before how archaeology can reconstruct the past.